Artemisia ludoviciana: Indigenous usage

-Indigenous tribes across the continent use the species as a medicinal plant, a source of fiber for crafting household items, and for ceremonial purposes.
+Indigenous tribes across the continent use the species as a medicinal plant, a source of fiber for crafting household items, and for ceremonial purposes; it is characterised by the University of Saskatchewan's "Traditional Garden" website as "one of the four sacred medicines, along with tobacco, cedar, and sweetgrass".
 The Dakota people use this plant in smudging rituals to protect against maleficent spirits.
 The Apache, Chiricahua and Mescalero use it for spices, while Blackfoot tribe use it as a drug for dermatological use.
 The Cree and Blackfoot tribes use it in sweat lodges and the sun dance.
 Gros Ventre also use it for skin curing and as medicine against cold, because it is also antipyretic.
 The Meskwaki and Potawatomi use a tea made from this species as a treatment for sore throat and tonsillitis.

 Cultivation

 A. ludoviciana is cultivated as an ornamental plant.
 Being rhizomatous, it can spread aggressively in some climates and gardens.
 It grows in dry to medium moisture and well-drained soil.
 It requires full sun.

 Popular cultivars include 'Valerie Finnis' and 'Silver Queen'.
 Both are hardy to USDA zone 4.
 'Valerie Finnis' has held the Royal Horticultural Society's Award of Garden Merit since 1993.